 And there you have it.
 How to Create your 3D Book Cover.
 Your beautiful professional looking 3D book cover created by you.
 How rewarding is that?
 Mine is by no means perfect (this is just for exercise purposes and also depends on the quality of the initial book cover) so until I am 100% happy with it, I will keep pixlr open.

-How to Create your 3D Book Cover TOP TIP:
+How to Create your FREE 3D Book Cover TOP TIP:

 I recommend that you keep your pixlr book cover creation open even after you have saved it as sometimes you might find that you are not entirely happy with the final downloaded image.